trendsuggest-com/nva-core/README.md

 You can run **a single NVA** for a small-scale edge or **a cluster of NVAs** forming a custom mesh:

-- **Load Balancer Fabric** — distribute requests intelligently based on JWT claims, tokens, or client profiles.
+- **Load Balancer Fabric** — distribute requests based on JWT claims, tokens.

 - **Corporate Security Gate** — restrict access per department or IP range with endpoint-based isolation.